async-profiler/async-profiler/README.md

 * Does not require writing out a perf.data file for further processing in user space scripts.

-Because of the requirement for `perf_events`, this tool works only on Linux platforms.
-Additionally, on some Linux versions, two runtime variables need to be tuned in order to allow non-root users to use `perf_events`.

 ## HEAP profiling

 Instead of detecting CPU-consuming code, the profiler can be configured